 Let Us See the Tender Mercies

 We have a dog.
 I’ll admit it; I didn’t want her.
 I used to be an animal person.
-I grew up on a dairy farm with cows, calves, goats, horses, cats, dogs, and sheep.
-I spent my summers riding a horse and pulling kittens around in a wagon.
-It was great and I loved animals.
+As a child, my summers were spent riding a horse and pulling kittens around in a wagon.
+I grew up on a dairy farm for goodness sake.
+It was great, and I loved animals.

 Suddenly, friendly dogs at the park became a source of all-out panic attacks for my little kids, who, for some unknown reason, were terrified of dogs.
-They would get so panicky that they’d climb me like a tree and perch themselves on my shoulders.
+They would get so panicky they’d climb me like a tree and perch themselves on my shoulders.
 It wasn’t just dogs either.
-One of my sons even started screaming at a friend’s house when their kitten came wandering into the room.
-It was embarrassing.
+One of my sons started screaming at a friend’s house when their kitten wandered into the room.
+All I could do was shrug my shoulders and try to pretend I wasn’t embarrassed.

 With my children convinced that all animals with claws were going to eat them, taking care of my family seemed hard enough.
 I didn’t need a pet, too.
-I saw a dog or cat as one more being that wanted me to feed and clean up after it.
+A dog was one more mouth to feed and body to clean up after.
 I’ve got enough of that going on, thanks.

-When we began building our house, we also discussed getting a dog.
-I didn’t want one.
+When we began building our house, we discussed getting a dog, but I didn’t want one.
 But we now live in bear country.
-In fact, since moving in, we’ve seen bear droppings often.
+In fact, since moving in, we’ve seen bear droppings.
 We knew we needed a dog that may deter a bear from coming around or would at least give us warning if one was nearby.
 Yet, we put it off.
-We said we’d get one in the spring or maybe after being in the new house for a year.
+We said we’d get one in the spring or maybe after a year or so.
+We just wanted time to enjoy our new home.

-Did I mention I didn’t want a dog?
+Did I happen to mention I didn’t want a dog?

 To make it more difficult, we had a long list of the qualities we wanted in our, as yet, unidentified pet.
 She needed to be friendly, but not too friendly, so she wouldn’t scare the kids; confident but not overly confident or aggressive; protective but not too protective.
 There was no dog in the world that was going to meet our long list of requirements.